astronomer/airflow-guides/guides/airflow-branch-operator.md

 https://github.com/apache/airflow/blob/master/airflow/operators/python_operator.py#L133

-## ShortCircuit Operator
+## ShortCircuitOperator

 The `BranchOperator` is great for any sort of _conditional_ logic to determine which dependency to respect.
 Other use cases may call for the `ShortCircuitOperator`:

 ```python
 class ShortCircuitOperator(PythonOperator, SkipMixin):